What to know before you visit

 - Kingsmere parking area expansion will better accommodate day use and overnight backcountry users of the Kingsmere area.

 - New day use facilities installed near the Kingsmere River boat launch.
-Boat launch facilities are accessible during construction, however, parking capacity may be limited.
 Visitors are reminded to park only in designated parking areas.

 Your patience and understanding during this construction period is appreciated.
 The improvements to the Grey Owl Trail and Kingsmere Lake area enhance the visitor experience, improve visitor safety and ensure Canadians have access to these places for many years to come.